praneetha38/realtime-data-ingestion-spark-pipeline/README.md

 # Building a simple End-to-End Data Engineering System
 This project uses different tools such as kafka, airflow, spark, postgres and docker.

-A step by step guide to run this pipeline: [Add your blog link here]
+A step by step guide to run this pipeline:

 ## Overview